Map

 Points require a CSV with Lat and Lng columns.
 Every other column becomes searchable/filterable metadata.

 Regions require a GeoJSON FeatureCollection (.geojson or .json).
-Once loaded, pick the Region ID property that uniquely identifies each feature.
-Optionally provide a Region ID label for display ("Zip Code", "County Name").
+Once loaded, pick the Region ID property that uniquely identifies each feature, and optionally provide a Region ID label for display (e.g. "Zip Code", "County Name").

-Newly uploaded layers are marked Session β they live only in the browser.
-To persist, open the layer's action menu and choose Save to Salesforce.
+Newly uploaded layers are marked Session — they live only in the browser.
+To persist them, open the layer's action menu and choose Save to Salesforce.

 Clicking a point opens a details popover.
 The header shows a contextual action bar; the body renders one of three variants determined by the layer's Point Popover Variant field.